Last Updated on July 9, 2026 by Daniel Globe

 Tennessee experiences a diverse climate that varies significantly across its three grand regions: East, Middle, and West Tennessee.
-The state is characterized by a humid subtropical climate, which means that summers are typically hot and humid, while winters can be mild to cool, depending on the region.
-In the eastern part of the state, particularly in the Great Smoky Mountains, temperatures can drop significantly during winter months, with snowfall being common at higher elevations.
+The state has a humid subtropical climate, meaning summers are typically hot and humid, while winters range from mild to cool depending on the region.
+In the eastern part of the state, particularly in the Great Smoky Mountains, temperatures can drop significantly during winter, with snowfall common at higher elevations.

 Conversely, West Tennessee, including cities like Memphis, tends to have milder winters and hotter summers, making it a prime location for outdoor activities year-round.
-Rainfall is another important aspect of Tennessee’s climate.
-The state receives an average of 50 inches of rain annually, with the wettest months typically being March and April.
+Rainfall is another important part of Tennessee’s climate: the state receives roughly 51 to 53 inches of rain a year on average, with late winter through spring the wettest stretch and a secondary rainy period in midsummer.
+This precipitation supports the lush greenery Tennessee is known for, especially in spring when wildflowers bloom and trees regain their leaves.
+Travelers should be aware that thunderstorms are common in spring and summer, so it’s worth checking the forecast before planning outdoor days.

 Key Takeaways

-• The peak tourist seasons in Tennessee are during the spring and fall, when the weather is mild and the landscape is vibrant with blooming flowers or colorful foliage.
+- The peak tourist seasons in Tennessee are spring and fall, when the weather is mild and the landscape is vibrant with blooming flowers or colorful foliage.

-• Tennessee hosts numerous events and festivals throughout the year, including the famous Bonnaroo Music and Arts Festival and the CMA Music Festival in Nashville.
+- Tennessee hosts numerous events and festivals throughout the year, including the Bonnaroo Music and Arts Festival and the Memphis in May International Festival.

-• Outdoor enthusiasts can enjoy a variety of activities in Tennessee, such as hiking in the Great Smoky Mountains, fishing in the Tennessee River, and exploring the caves at Cumberland Caverns.
+- Outdoor enthusiasts can enjoy hiking in the Great Smoky Mountains, fishing along the Tennessee River, and exploring caves and gorges throughout the state.

 Peak Tourist Seasons in Tennessee